StuartsProjects/StuartsProjects.github.io/_posts/2019-10-08-2-4ghz-nicerf-sx1280-lora-balloon-tracker-update-now-89km-achieved.md

 ![](/images/word-image-8-768x1024.jpeg)

-My tracker setup was fairly simple, a low cost Wi-Fi yagi on a tripod and one of my LCD receivers with a SX1280 Mikrobus module in place.
+My tracker setup was fairly simple, a low cost Wi-Fi yagi on a tripod and one of my LCD receivers with a SX1280 module in place.
 The receiver has its own GPS so when it receives the location data from the tracker can calculate the distance and direction to the tracker.

 ![](/images/word-image-9.jpeg)